Vers-AI/versusai-sc2-bot-template/README.md

 ##### Python

-This tutorial recommends you use Python version 3.7.X because that's what most bot authoring tools use.
+This tutorial recommends you use Python version 3.8.X.
-However, Python 3.8 should also work with this tutorial.
+However, newer Python versions should also work with this tutorial.
 [Python downloads page](https://www.python.org/downloads/)

 ##### Git